Property Division: What You Need To Know

 If you are divorcing, the courts will look at all your property.
 This includes everything from houses to cars to furniture.
 They also look at bank accounts, 401(k) plans and life insurance.
 Anything that was acquired during your marriage is to be divided.

-The only thing that each party has sole ownership over is anything they owned prior to the marriage.
+The only thing that each party has sole ownership over is anything they either (1) owned prior to the marriage; or (2) received as an inheritance; or (3) received as a gift; or (4) earned after the date of separation.
 This is considered separate property and it does not have to be split between partners.
 Like community property, separate property includes everything from property to boats to inheritance.

 While California has strict laws put in place regarding the division of assets, it looks at debt differently.
 Debt is not necessarily split down the middle.
 Instead, the court will look at it with fairness in mind.
 It will then determine who pays what on any money that is still owed.